 China’s APT10 is believed to be using this vulnerability to target automotive and industrial based companies, including those in Japan10

 Threat actors have taken advantage11 of organisation’s slowness to patch these vulnerabilities.

 The motivations behind these attacks are wide-reaching and various, yet they have severe consequences.

-As one in three cyber security incidents involve the exploitation of vulnerabilities, it is crucial for a vulnerability management process to be well-structured and understood by all relevant stakeholders.
+As a non-negligible number of cybersecurity incidents involve the exploitation of vulnerabilities, it is crucial for a vulnerability management process to be well-structured and understood by all relevant stakeholders.

 ParaFlare recommends the following steps in ensuring that this can be achieved by your organisation:

 - First and foremost, confirm that you have identified all devices and assets.
-For each asset, prioritise the risk to the business, and know who the owner is as they will be the person/team to roll out new patches.
-ParaFlare recommends having a Configuration Management Database (CMDB) in place that lists all hardware and software components within the network, detect new devices, and includes versioning and patch numbers.
+For each asset, prioritise the risk to the business, and know who the owner is.
+ParaFlare recommends having a Configuration Management Database (CMDB) in place that lists all hardware and software components within the network, including details such as versioning and patch numbers.
 Changes or additions to hardware and software components should be identified and updated in the CMDB regularly.

 - Assess each vulnerability according to their likelihood and impact if successfully exploited.
 Validate whether the vulnerability can be exploited in terms of how it has been implemented in your organisation.

 - Deploy a vulnerability scanning solution in your environment and run the scan regularly to identify new devices and new vulnerabilities.